Everything You Need to Be Successful Breastfeeding After a C-Section

 Even if this happens, you can still breastfeed.
 I have a few tricks for success that I’ll share with you.

 Holding a baby across your incision for a full breastfeeding session can be painful.
-Use a good nursing pillow and try the football hold (breastfeeding position) to keep the pressure off.
+Use a good nursing pillow* and try the football hold or side-lying position to keep the pressure off your incision site.

 Related: C-section Recovery Essentials